mosip/documentation/docs/roadmap.md

 At MOSIP, we also encourage collaboration among governments, developers, and other stakeholders to continuously improve the platform.
 To gain further insight into our community and remain informed about our latest announcements, please click [here](https://community.mosip.io/).

-Some of the key features and principles on which the MOSIP solution has been envisioned is illustrated below.
+## Our Vision

 ![](\_images/roadmap-img1.png)

+Below is an illustration of some of the key features and principles upon which the MOSIP solution has been envisioned.

 ![](\_images/roadmap-img2.png)